nixos-asia/website/en/blog/replacing-docker-compose.md

 ## NixOS services

-Running services in NixOS is a breeze.
+Running services in [[nixos|NixOS]] is a breeze.
 For example, [running a PostgreSQL Database](https://nixos.wiki/wiki/PostgreSQL) is as simple as adding one line to your configuration:

 ```nix
 {